Genivia/ugrep/README.md

                   ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
 When GLOB contains a `/',  full  pathnames  are  matched.
                   Otherwise  basenames  are  matched.
+When GLOB ends with a `/', directories are included as if --include-dir is specified.
+Oth- erwise  files  are  included.
 Note that --exclude patterns take priority over --include patterns.
-GLOB should be quoted to prevent shell globbing.
+GLOB should be quoted to pre- vent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur-